 It’s a relatively easy saving to ask for from your designer; however, don’t ignore the implication that you’ll be missing out on future space potential — it’s a difficult decision to reverse and is widely perceived to be a false economy.

 Caron Pain’s cost-planning skills were so good that she came in £20,000 under her original £130,000 budget when building her five bedroom home in Norfolk, meaning it cost just £110,000.

 Another significant saving that can be enjoyed with less implications down the line is to specify an attached rather than detached garage.
 Not only is there a saving on basic structural material costs, but it’s much easier for electricians to lay on services to an attached garage rather than one 5m from the rest of the house.
 You should be able to save £2-5,000 this way.

 Don’t forget, too, that you’re in the market for labour as well as materials.
-Use the current climate to your advantage and try to negotiate labour prices against one another.
 It pays to contact a range of local tradesmen in order to do this – “X down the road says he’ll do it for £100 a day…” – but bear in mind that if you end up paying ridiculously under a reasonable rate, the tradesman will simply move onto a better paying job if, and when, it comes up.